 The policykill daemon looks for swapping in cpusets and works well in both large single-system image (SSI) with multiple cpusets and cluster (single cpuset).
 On large SSI, use of PBSPro's cpuset mom is required.
-On SGI ICE X systems use of SGI Altix bundle (example

-PBSPro\10.1.0-SGIAltix\pp6\x86\64.tar.gz) from Altair Engineering, Inc. is suggested. policykill has an init script, configuration file and daemon process itself.
+On SGI ICE X systems use of SGI Altix bundle (example PBSPro_10.1.0-SGIAltix_pp6_x86_64.tar.gz) from Altair Engineering, Inc. is suggested. policykill has an init script, configuration file and daemon process itself.
 It requires customization for limits and notification methods.

-The Linux kernel Out Of Memory killer (mm/oom\kill.c) is responsible for keeping the system alive when memory has been exhausted.
+• The Linux kernel Out Of Memory killer (mm/oom_kill.c) is responsible for keeping the system alive when memory has been exhausted.
 A snippet from the code is, as follows:

-''' The formula used is relatively simple and documented inline in the function.
-The main rationale is that we want to select a good task to kill when we run out of memory.

-Good in this context means that: 1) we lose the minimum amount of work done 2) we recover a large amount of memory 3) we don't kill anything innocent of eating tons of memory 4) we want to kill the minimum amount of processes (one) 5) we try to kill the process the user expects us to kill, this algorithm has been meticulously tuned to meet the principle of least surprise ... (be careful when you change it) '''
+- The formula used is relatively simple and documented inline in the function.
+The main rationale is that we want to select a good task to kill when we run out of memory. - Good in this context means that: - 1) we lose the minimum amount of work done - 2) we recover a large amount of memory - 3) we don't kill anything innocent of eating tons of memory - 4) we want to kill the minimum amount of processes (one) - 5) we try to kill the process the user expects us to kill, this - algorithm has been meticulously tuned to meet the principle - of least surprise ... (be careful when you change it)

 You can use arrayd to manage what processes gets killed.
-For more information on arrayd, see the arrayd(8) man page and the Linux Resource Administration Guide. arrayd has a configuration option to protect the daemon:
+For more information on arrayd, see the arrayd(8) man page and the Message Passing Toolkit (MPT) User Guide. arrayd has a configuration option to protect the daemon:

-''' -oom oom_daemon,oom_child
+-oom oom_daemon,oom_child

-Specify oom_adj ( OutOfMemory Adjustments ) respectively for the main arrayd daemon and each arrayd children.
+Specify oom_adj (OutOfMemory Adjustments) respectively for the main arrayd daemon and each arrayd children.
 The default is "-17,0", hence resulting in the arrayd daemon never being selected as a candidate by the oom kernel killer thread and children selected as normal candidates.
-The value range from -17 to 15. '''

-Each pid has an oom\adj (/proc//oom\adj) that you can independently protect.
+The value range from -17 to 15.
+Each pid has an oom_adj (/proc//oom_adj) that you can independently protect.
 In general, you want root owned processes to be protected and user processes to be able to be killed.

-A combination of PBS prologue and cron can set the values at job start and through the job's life span.
-On SMC for SGI ICE X systems, cron is configured off in 80-compute-distro-services which is in by commenting out the following line:
+A combination of PBS prologue and cron can set the values at job start and through the job's life span. cron is configured off in 80-compute-distro-services which is in by commenting out the following line:

 /var/lib/systemimager/images/<your compute image>/etc/opt/sgi/conf.d/80-compute-distro-services initDisableServiceIfExists cron must be reviewed for correctness in mixed writeable and read-only environment.
-For example, sysstat, logrotate, suse.de-cron-local, are the only services available in /etc/cron\ directories.
-For a list of sample scripts, see Appendix A, "Out of Memory Adjustment" on page 171.
+For example, sysstat, logrotate, suse.de-cron-local, are the only services available in /etc/cron directories.
+For a list of sample scripts, see Appendix A, "Out of Memory Adjustment" on page 177.